emotional-toys/RAM7400/README.md

 ![board-diodes-resistors](/images/board-diodes-resistors.jpg)

 The D-latch is a neat device: It can store a bit by only changing when the clock signal is high, then it latches onto a bit.
-If `Q` is on, it sends a `HIGH` signal to the input of `NOT Q`, turning-off `NOT Q`.
+If `Q` is on, it sends a `HIGH` signal to the input of `NOT-Q`, turning-off `NOT-Q`.
 This, in turn, sends a `LOW` to the input of `Q`, turning `Q` on - this is how it latches.
 Note that in less-experimental future versions, a 74HC74 would be considered.

 _Scenario_

-Assume that `NOT Q` is high.
-When a `HIGH` signal is sent to the clock and data, a `LOW` signal is sent to `Q` and a high is sent to `NOT Q`.
-This makes `Q`turn on and `NOT Q` turn off.
+Assume that `NOT-Q` is high.
+When a `HIGH` signal is sent to the clock and data, a `LOW` signal is sent to `Q` and a high is sent to `NOT-Q`.
+This makes `Q`turn on and `NOT-Q` turn off.
 When the clock is set `LOW`, the data line has no effect, so the circuit latches.

 In order to use the same pin to send and receive data, add a resistor and diode between the `Q` and `Data` signals.
 The diode is needed because the latch can be affected by changes on the `Q` pin and diodes restrict the current direction from `Q` to `Data`.
 The resistor is needed to limit the current going from `Q` to `Data`; otherwise without it, the latch would malfunction since `Q` would be pulled to ground.